-- 1. How can the stabilization options be improved?
-Rather than discussing how different targets within a given family can be optimized so as to achieve second -best solution within a given trade-off, researchers turn to completely different target variables and how they may affect the trade-off options.
-We will exemplify this by comparing inflation targets as discussed above to price level targets. - 2.
-Is the consolidated knowledge as surveyed in section 3 reasonably robust to changes in the macroeconomic environment within which monetary policy operates?
-A key role in this discussion is being played by the so-called New Keynesian aggregate supply curve which, in line with recent methodological changes in macroeconomics, is being derived from solid microfoundations and features forward-looking inflation expectations. - 3.
-How can some of the more abstract theoretical insights of political macroeconomics be brought to bear on the actual conduct of monetary policy.
-This question is being discussed in a separate strand of research focusing on policy rules, which has close ties to the topics discussed so far.
+1. How can the stabilization options be improved?
+Rather than discussing how different parameters and targets within a given family of assigned utility functions can be optimized so as to achieve a second-best solution on an existing trade-off, researchers turn to completely different target variables and how these may affect the trade-off options themselves.
+We will exemplify this by comparing inflation targets as discussed above to price level targets.

+2. Is the consolidated knowledge as surveyed in section 3 reasonably robust to changes in the macroeconomic environment within which monetary policy operates?
+A key role in this discussion is being played by the so-called New Keynesian aggregate supply curve which, in line with recent methodological changes in macroeconomics, is being derived from solid microfoundations and features forward-looking inflation expectations.20

+3. How can some of the more abstract theoretical insights of political macroeconomics be brought to bear on the actual conduct of monetary policy.
+This question is being discussed in a separate strand of research focussing on policy rules, which has close ties to the topics discussed so far.